Frequently Asked Questions

 What are the chances of success in mediation?

-To save you from possible disappointment, I do not want to make any statements about this.
-To be honest, no statistics in the world can tell you anything about your conflict and your chances of finding a solution; you can always deviate from them, either positively or negatively.
+To be honest, no statistics in the world can tell you anything about your conflict and your chances of finding a solution.

 What can I expect from mediation?